Data General Nova: Processor design

 The Nova, unlike the PDP-8, was a load–store architecture.
 It had four 16-bit accumulator registers, two of which (2 and 3) could be used as index registers.
 There was a 15-bit program counter and a single-bit carry register.
 As with the PDP-8, current + zero page addressing was central.
 There was no stack register, but later Eclipse designs would utilize a dedicated hardware memory address for this function.

 The earliest models of the Nova processed math serially in 4-bit packets, using a single 74181 bitslice ALU.
 A year after its introduction, this design was improved to include a full 16-bit parallel math unit using four 74181s, this design being referred to as the SuperNova.
 Future versions of the system added a stack unit and hardware multiply/divide.

-The Nova 4 / Eclipse S/140 was based on four AMD 2901 bit-slice ALUs, with microcode in read-only memory, and was the first Nova designed for DRAM main memory only, without provision for magnetic core memory.
+The Nova 4 / Eclipse S/140 was based on four AMD 2901 bit-slice ALUs, with microcode in read-only memory, and was the first Nova designed for DRAM main memory only, without provision for magnetic-core memory.

 Memory and I/O

-The first models were available with 8 K words of magnetic core memory as an option, one that practically everyone had to buy, bringing the system cost up to $7,995.
+The smallest unit of addressable and writable memory is the 16-bit word; byte addressing is not supported.
+The first models were available with 8 K words of magnetic-core memory as an option, one that practically everyone had to buy, bringing the system cost up to $7,995.

 This core memory board was organized in planar fashion as four groups of four banks, each bank carrying two sets of core in a 64 by 64 matrix; thus there were 64 x 64 = 4096 bits per set, x 2 sets giving 8,192 bits, x 4 banks giving 32,768 bits, x 4 groups giving a total of 131,072 bits, and this divided by the machine word size of 16 bits gave 8,192 words of memory.

 The core on this 8K word memory board occupied a centrally located "board-on-a-board", 5.25" wide by 6.125" high, and was covered by a protective plate.
 It was surrounded by the necessary support driver read-write-rewrite circuitry.
 All of the core and the corresponding support electronics fit onto a single standard 15 x 15 in board.
 Up to 32K of such core RAM could be supported in one external expansion box.
 Semiconductor ROM was already available at the time, and RAM-less systems (i.e. with ROM only) became popular in many industrial settings.
 The original Nova machines ran at approximately 200 kHz, but its SuperNova was designed to run at up to 3 MHz when used with special semiconductor main memory.

 The standardized backplane and I/O signals created a simple, efficient I/O design that made interfacing programmed I/O and Data Channel devices to the Nova simple compared to competing machines.
 In addition to its dedicated I/O bus structure, the Nova backplane had wire wrap pins that could be used for non-standard connectors or other special purposes.